Police-App-FMI/Proiect-MDS/README.md

 - [Google Maps Flutter](https://pub.dev/packages/google_maps_flutter) - Plugin for   integrating Google Maps

 ## Explanation of Key Elements

-	- Google Map: Displays the map with a marker at the missing person's location.
+- **Google Map**: Displays the map with a marker at the missing person's location.
-	- Search Area Circle: Represents a circular area around the missing person's location 	  for search purposes.
+- **Search Area Circle**: Represents a circular area around the missing person's location for search purposes.